dopeboy/dopeboy.github.io/_posts/2018-04-23-slack-bot-drive.md

 4. Total level of effort: ~12 hours of planning & designing, ~32 hours of devleopment, and ~16 hours of QA, bug fixing, etc = **~60 hours of labor**.

+This was very much an experiment and I’m glad it concluded successfully.
+Am I going to do it again?
+Absolutely.
+Stay tuned for an announcement in the Fall.